ShorterThanDijkstra/Celery/README.md

-a ML written in Haskell
+a ML-like language written in Haskell